ludwig-ai/ludwig-docs/docs/user_guide/command_line_interface.md

 To resume training using the latest weights and the whole history of progress so far you have to specify the `--model_resume_path` argument.
 You can avoid saving the latest weights and the overall progress so far by using the argument `--skip_save_progress`, but you will not be able to resume it afterwards.

 Another available option is to load a previously trained model as an initialization for a new training process.
 In this case Ludwig will start a new training process, without knowing any progress of the previous model, no training statistics, nor the number of epochs the model has been trained on so far.

 It's not resuming training, just initializing training with a previously trained model with the same configuration, and it is accomplished through the `--model_load_path` argument.

-You can specify a random seed to be used by the python environment, python random package, numpy and TensorFlow with the `--random_seed` argument.
+You can specify a random seed to be used by the python environment, python random package, numpy and Torch with the `--random_seed` argument.
 This is useful for reproducibility.

-Be aware that due to asynchronicity in the TensorFlow GPU execution, when training on GPU results may not be reproducible.
+Be aware that due to asynchronicity in the Torch's GPU execution, when training on GPU results may not be reproducible.

 You can manage which GPUs on your machine are used with the `--gpus` argument, which accepts a string identical to the format of `CUDA_VISIBLE_DEVICES` environment variable, namely a list of integers separated by comma.
 You can also specify the amount of GPU memory that will be initially assigned to TensorFlow with `--gpu_memory_limit`.
 By default all of memory is allocated.
-If less than all of memory is allcoated, TensorFlow will need more GPU memory it will try to increase this amount.
+If less than all of memory is allocated, TensorFlow will need more GPU memory it will try to increase this amount.

 If parameter `--backend` is set, will use the given backend for distributed processing (Horovod or Ray).

-Finally the `--logging_level` argument lets you set the amount of logging that you want to see during training and the `--debug` argument turns on TensorFlow's `tfdbg`.
-Be careful when doing so, as it will help in catching errors, in particular `infs` and `NaNs` but it will consume much more memory.
+Finally the `--logging_level` argument lets you set the amount of logging that you want to see during training.

 Example: